Colts' new kicker constructing new chapter as opener nears - WHIZ News

 Things didn’t always go smoothly for the recruit dubbed “Legatron.”

-After turning down scholarship offers to attend other schools, he showed up in Athens as a preferred walk-on with the promise of a future scholarship — a promise lost in the midst of a coaching change.
-Blankenship earned it back just before kicking the decisive field goal against Notre Dame in 2017.
+After turning down scholarship offers to attend other schools, he showed up in Athens as a preferred walk-on, paying his own way for seven semesters before earning one at Georgia.
+He celebrated by kicking the winning field goal against Notre Dame that weekend.

 On campus, his success and trademark spectacles made him one of the school’s most popular players.
 Students called him “Hot Rod” and “Mr. Rec Specs” while starting the hashtag #respectthespecs on Twitter.